vitoco84/decovid-19-documentation/README.md

 ![Sequence Diagram PEM Cert](/../main/Files%20and%20Pictures/Sequence-Diagram-PEM-Cert.png)

 <a name="architektur"></a>
-### Architektur und Design
+### Architecture and Design

 * 2-Tier Architecture with:
-  * Präsentationsschicht (client tier)
+  * Presentation Layer (client tier)
-  * Logikschicht (application-server tier)
+  * Logic Layer (application-server tier)

 ![Architecture](/../main/Files%20and%20Pictures/Architecture.png)

 <a name="hcert"></a>
-### Detail Beschreibung Electronic Health Certificate
+### Detail Description Electronic Health Certificate
-Die Nutzdaten werden als CBOR mit einer digitalen COSE-Signatur strukturiert und encodet.
-Dies wird allgemein als CBOR Web Token (CWT) bezeichnet und ist in [RFC 8392](https://datatracker.ietf.org/doc/html/rfc8392) definiert.
-Der Payload wird in einem hcert (JSON [RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159) Objekt das die Informationen zum Gesundheitszustand enthält) claim transportiert.
-Die Integrität und Authentizität der Herkunft der Nutzdaten muss von der Prüfstelle überprüft werden können.
-Um diesen Mechanismus bereitzustellen, muss der Aussteller den CWT unter Verwendung eins asymmetrischen elektronischen Signaturschemas, wie in der COSE-Spezifikation ([RFC 8152](https://datatracker.ietf.org/doc/html/rfc8152)) definiert, signieren.
-Um die Grösse zu verringern und die Geschwindigkeit und Zuverlässigkeit beim Lesen des hcert zu verbessern, ist der CWT mit ZLib ([RFC 1950](https://datatracker.ietf.org/doc/html/rfc1950)) und dem Deflate-Kompressionsmechanismus in dem in ([RFC 1951](https://datatracker.ietf.org/doc/html/rfc1951)) definierten Format komprimiert werden.
-Um mit älteren Geräten, die für ASCII-Nutzdaten ausgelegt sind, besser umgehen zu können, wurde der komprimierte CWT mit Base45 als ASCII encoded, bevor er in einen 2D-Strichcode umgewandelt wird.
+The user data is structured and encoded as a CBOR with a digital COSE signature.
+This is commonly referred to as a CBOR Web Token (CWT) and is defined in [RFC 8392](https://datatracker.ietf.org/doc/html/rfc8392).
+The payload is transported in a hcert (JSON [RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159) object containing the health state information) claim.
+It must be possible for the verifier to verify the integrity and authenticity of the origin of the payload.
+To provide this mechanism, the issuer must sign the CWT using an asymmetric electronic signature scheme as defined in the COSE specification ([RFC 8152](https://datatracker.ietf.org/doc/html/rfc8152)).
+To reduce the size and improve the speed and reliability of reading the hcert, the CWT shall be compressed using ZLib ([RFC 1950](https://datatracker.ietf.org/doc/html/rfc1950)) and the deflate compression mechanism in the format defined in ([RFC 1951](https://datatracker.ietf.org/doc/html/rfc1951)).
+To better deal with older equipment designed for ASCII payloads, the compressed CWT has been encoded as ASCII using Base45 before being converted to a 2D barcode.

 #### CWT Claim Structure
 * Protected Header